sefcom/Witcher/README.md

 # Witcher

 This repo contains the source code for Witcher a web application fuzzer that utilizes mutational fuzzing to explore web applications and fault escalation to detect command and SQL injection vulnerabilities.

+Witcher is to be published in S&P in May 2023.
+@inproceedings{trickelwitcher,
+  title={Toss a fault to your witcher: Applying grey-box coverage-guided mutational fuzzing to detect sql and command injection vulnerabilities}, author={Trickel, Erik and Pagani, Fabio and Zhu, Chang and Dresel, Lukas and Vigna, Giovanni and Kruegel, Christopher and Wang, Ruoyu and Bao, Tiffany and Shoshitaishvili, Yan and Doup{\'e}, Adam}, booktitle={IEEE Symposium on Security and Privacy (SP), to appear}, pages={116--133}, year={2023}
+}

 This repo relies on submodules
 `git submodule update --init --recursive`